caesar1111/openHAB2_beginners_walkthrough/openHAB2_Raspberry_beginner-s_walkthrough_-_2nd _DRAFT.md

   device is recognized as a proper thing in HABmin</span></p>
   <p class=MsoNormal style='margin-bottom:0cm;margin-bottom:.0001pt;line-height:
   normal'><span lang=EN-GB>ATTENTION: Using the <b>Aeotec by Aeon Labs Z-Stick
-  Gen5</b> almost every battery powered item will come up as <b>“unknown device” </b>since in the timespan you include the battery device to the stick and you do the HABmin inclusion after you plugged the stick back in will be to long an most of the devices will go back to sleep.
+  Gen5</b> almost every battery powered item will come up as <b>Â“unknown deviceÂ” </b>since in the timespan you include the battery device to the stick and you do the HABmin inclusion after you plugged the stick back in will be to long an most of the devices will go back to sleep.
 You might prevent this by manually waking up the device again just seconds before you start the